History and exam

 In the US, prevalence of nephrolithiasis in the southeastern states (“stone belt”) is nearly double that in other areas.

 A positive family history of nephrolithiasis is associated with an increased risk of forming stones.
 A stone former is twice as likely as a non-stone former to have a first-degree relative with a history of stones.
 Patients with family history have a higher incidence of multiple stones and early recurrence.
+Studies into possible genetic mutations responsible for inherited forms of nephrolithiasis are ongoing.

 Medications that are associated with an increased risk of stone formation include calcium-containing antacids, carbonic anhydrase inhibitors, sodium and calcium-containing medications, vitamin C, and vitamin D. Most of these medications lead to higher urinary levels of calcium, uric acid, sodium, or oxalate, in turn promoting stone formation.
 Other medications are poorly soluble with high urinary excretion, favoring direct crystallization and stone formation in urine.
 These include protease inhibitors (e.g., indinavir, atazanavir), ephedrine, guaifenesin, triamterene, and sulfadiazine.
 Antibiotic exposure (sulfas, cephalosporins, fluoroquinolones, nitrofurantoin, broad-spectrum penicillins) is associated with an increased likelihood for nephrolithiasis, with the greatest odds for recent exposure and exposure at younger age.